Frequently Asked Questions

 Other than the Prohibition series I began with The Wicked City, I write all my books to stand alone, and you’ll enjoy reading them in any order.
 That being said, I started creating my shared fictional universe with A Hundred Summers in 2013, and if you’re a stickler for sequence, you might prefer to read them in order of publication.
 Even if you’re not, I’d recommend reading the so-called “Schuyler sister” novels in sequence—The Secret Life of Violet Grant, Tiny Little Thing, and Along the Infinite Sea—not because it’s necessary, but because you might otherwise encounter a spoiler or two.

-Do you have any other authors you recommend?
+Do you recommend any other authors?

 Do you write under a pen name?